99btyler/youtube-history-checker/README.md

 # youtube-history-checker
 ![youtube-history-checker gif](https://i.imgur.com/pugGxnx.gif)

-Chrome extension that helps you start searching for a YouTube video in history

-# Using this yourself
+# Getting Started
+Get this project set up locally
+### Prerequisites
-1. Have Google Chrome
+* Google Chrome
+### Setting up
-2. Download this repository
+* Clone this repository
+* Using a text editor, open src
+### Running
-3. Open Google Chrome, go to chrome://extensions, switch it to developer mode
-4. Click "load unpacked" and select the src folder that is inside this repository folder
+* Open Google Chrome, go to chrome://extensions, and switch it to developer mode.
+Click "load unpacked" and select src
-5. Go to YouTube.com and click the extension's logo
+* Go to YouTube and click the extension's logo